MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### Format

-Four letters followed by 5-31 letters or digits
+four letters followed by 5-31 letters or digits

 ### Pattern

-Four letters followed by 5-31 letters or digits:
+four letters followed by 5-31 letters or digits:
-- Four-letter bank code (not case sensitive)
+- four-letter bank code (not case sensitive)
-- An optional space
+- an optional space
 - 4-28 letters or digits (the Basic Bank Account Number (BBAN))
-- An optional space
+- an optional space
-- 1-3 letters or digits (remainder of the BBAN)
+- one to three letters or digits (remainder of the BBAN)

 ### Checksum